 So, is QR code in its current capacity as a consumer marketing tool doomed?
 Extremely unlikely.
 Malware creators will continue to create malware and anti-malware companies like Kaspersky, AVG, Norton and the rest will continue to protect against a QR code virus.

 While that never ending saga plays out, be smart and stay diligent.
 Think of your smart phone or enterprise mobility device as a computer, because that’s what it is.
-Use an anti-virus client and keep it up to date.
+Use an anti-virus client and keep it up-to-date.
 Take a good look at QR codes before scanning them in the wild.
-You’re safe to assume that those printed in major media publications and those sent to you from trusted organizations are legitimate, but those posted on public displays are vulnerable to abuse, particularly by putting a barcode label over the original print.
+You’re safe to assume that those printed in major media publications, on restaurants menus, and those sent to you from trusted organizations are legitimate, but those posted on public displays are vulnerable to abuse, particularly by putting a barcode label over the original print.

 So, go scan some QR codes, but hey!
 Let’s be careful out there.

 And now, you can make your own QR code using L-Tron’s Barcode Generator.
 Give it a try!